Muslims in British media: Media and race

-Academic studies show there is a close link between the issues relating to "immigration and asylum" and the "underlying themes of race and nation" reflected in the British media.
+Academic studies demonstrate a strong correlation between the challenges associated with "immigration and asylum" and the fundamental concepts of race and nation, as portrayed in the British media.
 The concept of nation in Western terminology implies "a national culture ethnically pure and homogeneous in its whiteness", but the existence of non-white communities within the White society, Saeed argues, has semantically deconstructed the conventional norms of social integrity.

 Journalist Roy Greenslade claims that Britain raises concern about the emergence of a multi-cultural "non-white society" in its approach to the questions of "asylum and immigration".
 Throughout the years the word minorities have been presented by the media in a derogatory sense as they are usually connected with the negative themes of "conflict, controversy and deviance".

 Today we are witnessing the rise of an institutional "racism", which has in core a concern about such issues as "Islamic fundamentalist terrorism", "asylum seekers" and "illegal refugees".
 This dynamic form of racism can be adapted to different situations and circumstances.

 American political scientist Samuel Huntington in his book The Clash of Civilizations and the Remaking of World Order explicates "Islamic fundamentalism" is not the main concern for the West.
 It is in fact Islam, "a different civilization whose people are convinced of the superiority of their culture" and that how they are afraid of losing their power.
 On the same principle, Hartmann and Husband suggest that it is not "race" but "racism" that has caused a problem for the UK and its media.

 Islam, British writer Ziauddin Sardar concludes, has refused to comply with the West in implementing the "universal project of globalization" characterized by Western values.
 This refusal is highly symptomatic of a constant threat to the "Western's free and democratic World".